nerdschoolbergen/javascript-best-practices/README.md

 ## Exercises

 This repository contains a set of exercises organized in folders.
-Each folder contains a `README.md` describing the exercise
+Each folder contains a `README.md` describing the exercise.

 - [Exercise 1 - Syntax](exercise-1/) (start here)
 - [Exercise 2 - Equality](exercise-2/)